C4IROcean/odp-sdk-python/Examples/README.md

 ```bash
 pip3 install cartopy
 ```
-## 3) In order to use UtilityFunctions.py you need to packages in requirements_func.txt
+## 3) In order to use UtilityFunctions.py you need to install packages in requirements_func.txt

 To install these packages, you can run the line below with the proper path to install these packages.